All-In Rate vs Fuel Surcharge

 - Spot market / one-time loads

 No ongoing diesel exposure.
-Calculate your fuel cost, subtract from all-in rate, and see if the margin works.
+Calculate your fuel cost, subtract from the all-in rate, and see if the margin works against your cost per mile.

 - Short-haul loads (under 200 miles)